PADI Open Water Diver Course $479

 (3 day course)

 Learn to Dive – Your passport to endless adventure

 Fun and adventure begin when you first start to learn in your Open Water Diver course at Scubanautics Diving Academy.
 Congratulations on your decision to join the fastest growing fun sport in the world today.
 Scuba diving will open the way for you to discover the underwater environment, see colourful fish and explore sunken wrecks.

-Learning to scuba dive is easy, great fun and with the correct training, it is amongst the safest of all recreational activities.
+Learning to scuba dive is easy, great fun and with the correct training.

 Minimum of 12 years old